dapper91/yandex-music-client/README.md

 # Yandex Music client

-A python3 Yandex Music (https://music.yandex.ru) Client Library.
+A python3 Yandex Music (https://music.yandex.ru) Library.

 This library doesn't provide an ability to download or listen audio tracks bypassing the official audio players, which violates the user agreements (https://yandex.ru/legal/music_termsofuse/).
-The purpose of the library is to provide a way to backup your playlists, import/export your playlists from/to your local audio library or other music services like Spotify, Apple Music and so on.
+The purpose of the library is to provide a sufficient way of managing your audio tracks, backup your playlists, import/export your playlists from/to your local audio library or other music services like Spotify, Apple Music and so on.

+The library uses OAuth 2.0 protocol (https://oauth.net/2/) password grant type for the authentication, which means it doesn't store your password, instead it fetches a temporary token granted to access only your yandex music service data so that it doesn't jeopardize your privacy.

 **NB**: This module uses an unofficial Yandex Music service api that has been grasped through some reverse engineering research which means it can be modified any time and the client would break down.